Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Cohasset’s Glacial Till & Rocky Upland Soils

-Comprehensive site assessment in Cohasset requires mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
-Local soils are often glacial till, rocky, or marine clay, with typical pH 5.5–6.5; lime (50–100 lbs per 1,000 sq ft) is recommended to achieve the 6.0–7.0 target.
-The USDA Web Soil Survey provides detailed mapping of drainage and seasonal water tables.
-Preparation includes removing existing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Dig Safe (811) notification is required at least 72 hours in advance.
+A comprehensive site assessment is essential in Cohasset, where glacial till, rocky upland soils, and marine clay are common.
+Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
+Local soils are typically acidic (pH 5.5–6.5), requiring lime applications of 50–100 lbs per 1,000 sq ft to achieve the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides valuable data on drainage and seasonal water tables.
+Site preparation includes removing existing vegetation, rough grading for a 1–2% slope away from structures, incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation to protect underground utilities.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

-Sod installation near wetlands or streams in Cohasset is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), with 25–50 foot buffer zones and required RDA or NOI permits.
-Immediate stabilization (within 24–48 hours) is mandated to protect water quality, along with tree and root zone protection and MS4 stormwater coordination.
-Sod provides superior erosion control compared to seeding, reducing sediment transport to waterways.
-Early consultation with the Conservation Commission and thorough environmental documentation are essential for compliance.
+Sod installation near wetlands and waterways in Cohasset is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40), which establishes 25–50 foot buffer zones.
+Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Immediate stabilization (within 24–48 hours) is mandated to prevent erosion and protect water quality, with tree and root zone protection measures enforced.
+Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
+Early consultation with the Conservation Commission is recommended for permit coordination, environmental impact documentation, and inspection scheduling.

 Cohasset Conservation Commission